SoulEst/SoulEst.github.io/_drafts/new-school-year-new-computer-setup.md

     <tr><td>Optical Drive</td><td>LITE-ON DH-16A1L</td></tr>
 </table>

-The DIY iMac runs Mac OS X Mountain Lion (10.8.6 as of this post), while the custom workstation and ThinkPad run Arch Linux.
+The DIY iMac, custom workstation and ThinkPad all run Arch Linux.
 It's not much now, but once I've replaced the keyboard and mouse for the workstation and replaced to hard drive with a solid state drive in the DIY iMac, everything will be complete.

 [1]:    http://www.humber.ca/program/computer-engineering-technology/
 [2]:    http://www.rccit.ca/